cdnjs/cdnjs/README.md

 # cdnJS Script Repository

-The repository mirroring all scripts on cdnjs.cloudflare.com
+The repository mirroring all scripts on cdnjs.cloudflare.com, created and maintained by [Thomas Davis](https://twitter.com/neutralthoughts) and [Ryan Kirkman](https://twitter.com/ryan_kirkman).

 We will host any version of any library.
 Feel free to add a pull request for an older version of a library if your site still uses it.